 Fluoride from drinking water (and "fortified formula water") combines with aluminum.

-The fluoroaluminum complex is linked to alzheimer's disease:
+The fluoroaluminum complex is transported into the brain:

 10) Loss of ecstatic birth experience (epidurals)

 11) Early tactile and vestibular (balance) sensory deprivation